2 March, 2025 Dr Ari Ende

 • Be calm, relaxed and happy to lie still and donate blood

 Many aspects of the dog blood donation process are identical to ours.
-The blood collection equipment used is the same and dogs also donate approximately the same volume of blood as a human: 450 millilitres.
+The blood collection equipment used is the same, and dogs also donate approximately the same volume of blood as a human: 450 millilitres.
 The transfusion process takes only about 10-15 minutes, after which your dog will receive some special treats and lots of praise.

 Why isn’t cat blood donation as straightforward as dog blood donation?